-The calculation of the contribution required will be made at the point that a planning application is determined using the most up to date offset price (£/kWh) for Essex.
+The calculation of the contribution required will be made at the point that a planning application is determined using the most up to date offset price (\pounds/kWh) for Essex.
+The price will be reviewed and updated at least every 3 years, and will be published on the Essex Design Guide.